Color histogram: Principles of the formation of a color histogram

 The formation of a color histogram is rather simple.
 From the definition above, we can simply count the number of pixels for each 256 scales in each of the 3 RGB channel, and plot them on 3 individual bar graphs.

 In general, a color histogram is based on a certain color space, such as RGB or HSV.
 When we compute the pixels of different colors in an image, if the color space is large, then we can first divide the color space into certain numbers of small intervals.
 Each of the intervals is called a bin.
 This process is called color quantization.
-Then, by counting the number of pixels in each of the bins, we get the color histogram of the image.
+Then, by counting the number of pixels in each of the bins, we get a color histogram of the image.

 The concrete steps of the principles can be viewed in Example 1.

 Examples

 Example 1

 Given the following image of a cat (an original version and a version that has been reduced to 256 colors for easy histogram purposes), the following data represents a color histogram in the RGB color space, using four bins.